 Need some help roleplaying the Guiding Bolt spell?
 Here are some examples to help you out:

-- As you extend your hand towards the enemy, a bright light emanates from your fingertips, forming into a powerful beam of radiant energy.
-You aim the beam at the target, and it strikes with a blinding flash of light, dealing significant damage and leaving the enemy stunned and disoriented.
+As you extend your hand towards the enemy, a bright light emanates from your fingertips, forming into a powerful beam of radiant energy.
+You aim the beam at the target, and it strikes with a blinding flash of light, dealing significant damage and leaving the vulnerable to your ally’s next attack.

-- You raise your holy symbol to the sky, and a pillar of radiant energy descends from above, striking the enemy with incredible force.
+You raise your holy symbol to the sky, and a pillar of radiant energy bursts from it, striking the enemy with incredible force.
 The bolt pierces through the enemy’s defenses, leaving them weakened and vulnerable to further attacks from your allies.

-- You focus your mind and channel your divine power into your palm, gathering it into a concentrated burst of radiant energy.
+You focus your mind and channel your divine power into your palm, gathering it into a concentrated blast of radiant energy.
 As you release the energy, it shoots towards the enemy in a blinding flash, leaving them stunned and blinded by the sheer force of the attack.

 Hopefully, this article was informative and prepared you to bring radiant vengeance to you enemies and assists to your allies. if you’re interested in getting more bang for your buck from this spell, then check out our Sorcerer 5E guide, or If you’re interested in researching other spells then check out our 5E spells section, Good luck out there adventurers, until next time, go light those monsters up!